Alex4386/turnoff-namuwiki/README.md

 Source-Code of this extension is also available at GitHub, [GitHub](https://github.com/Alex4386/turnoff-namuwiki).
 Code in lib/ is **transpiled**, so, Please check the source code written in typescript located at src/.

+## TODO
+* Create an Issue for more Feature Requests!

 ## License
 Distributed under MIT License
 Copyright &copy; Alex4386